Doctor-Retro-G/GuardME_cpp/README.md

 Note: All network features require an active internet connection.
 The application will still function offline but network-dependent features will be unavailable.

+## **unzipping the archive**
+the GuardME program files comes as a zip archive.
+You will need to extract and/or unzip the zip archive before installing guardME here’s how to do that:

+**macOS**
+1. Open the downloaded folder that contains the Guardme\_cpp.zip archive
+2. Click the zip to run archive utility (which is a built in macOS application) this will unzip the file into a folder.
+3. After unzipping the archive, proceed with the setup.

+**Linux**
+1. click on the `guardme_cpp-main.zip` archive that you downloaded from this repository
+2. in the menu that pops up click the `extract` option then choose your downloads folder as the destination then confirm.
+3. Run: cd `~/downloads/guardme_cpp-main/guardme_cpp.zip`
+4. After you have changed the directory to the zip archive you should see the file’s path in behind your terminal cursor.
+5. Run: `unzip guardme_cpp.zip`
+6. After unzipping the archive, proceed with the setup.

 ### **Automated Setup (Recommended)**

 Run the setup script to automatically install dependencies and compile: